About the Impaired Driver Program (IDP)

-If you are referred for assessment by an IDP, you must choose a provider approved by the Office of Alcoholism and Substance Abuse Services (OASAS).
+If you are referred for assessment by an IDP, you must choose a provider approved by the Office of Addiction Services and Supports (OASAS).
 You can find a list of approved providers at the OASAS website.
 If you are not satisfied with the results of the assessment, you may ask the IDP course provider for a second assessment.
 However, you must accept the findings of the second assessment.

 After assessment, you may be required to complete a formal substance abuse treatment program.
 If you fail to complete required assessment or treatment, you will be dropped from the IDP and your conditional license will be revoked.

 In some instances you may be referred for assessment by a NY State court or probation office prior to enrolling in the IDP.
 If the assessment results in a determination that treatment is required, you must complete the treatment before the IDP will provide a completion certificate.
 It is important to understand that regardless of the referral source (IDP, NY State court or a probation office), if the assessment determines that treatment is required, you must complete the treatment in order to complete the IDP.

 The IDP will provide you with a “Notice of Completion” when all program requirements have been met.
 This information will also be electronically transmitted to DMV.
 Depending on your license status and driving record, your license may be restored or you may become eligible to apply for a new license.
 Your eligibility will be affected if